 - Have a barbecue at home featuring red foods to symbolize the ingenuity and resilience of African Americans

 - Decorate your front door and/or home with the red, white and blue as well as the Juneteenth Flag

 - Have a moment of silence to those who have lost their lives in the fight for social justice and listen to the Black National Anthem Lift Every Voice and Sing

-- History of Lift Every Voice and Sing
+- Learn the history of "Life Every Voice and Sing"

 - Lyrics to Lift Every Voice and Sing